EricChen-Git/CP3402-Weekly-LearningJournals/Week1LearningJournal.md

 2. Explored VS Code as the chosen code editor for the project.
 3. Investigated Vagrant and Docker for potential future use in development.
 4. Created a static website using Bootstrap as a starting point and customized it for the startup business.
-5. Utilized SiteGround's one-time free hosting offer with my JCU email for publishing the website.
+5. Utilized GitHub Pages for hosting, leveraging my JCU email for a seamless setup.
-6. Followed SiteGround's tutorials for publishing the website and organizing files in a "startup" folder.
+6. Followed GitHub Pages' tutorials for publishing the website and organizing files in a "startup" folder.

 **Estimated Hours:**
 Approximately 10 hours